Hiring Employees For The First Time

 Pension Administration Fees

 All pension providers levy an Annual Management Charge on your employee's pension pots.
-Some pension providers also charge a fee for setup (like The People's Pension) or an ongoing adminstration fee (like Aviva).
+Some pension providers also charge a fee for setup or an ongoing administration fee.

 Ongoing Payroll Duties